 Related: The Best Skill That Would Have the Greatest Life Impact

 Courage is one of those emotions that sounds good and often feels good after, but doesn’t feel good in the moment.

 The ability to seek and feel negative but useful emotions directly correlates to your chances of success.

 Many people let their fears control them.
 After all, it’s in our nature to prefer to avoid pain than to seek pleasure.

 Lack of courage leads to procrastination.
-Fear and discomfort with doing certain tasks is what causes procrastination, not laziness.
+Fear and discomfort with doing certain tasks are what causes procrastination, not laziness.

 Courage takes mental strength and grit.
 It’s the ability to tackle and confront failure and problems despite fear and discomfort.

 A courageous person values their own desires and needs and goals and is willing to do what the hard stuff.

 It takes practice, persistence and a growth mindset to develop this skill.